jgillich/crystal-ssg/README.md

 ### Plugins

 Plugins are used to extend core functionality.
-There are various hooks to customize the build step for pages, static files and more.
+Theu use various hooks to customize the build step for pages, static files and more.
 Plugins are written in Crystal and must be compiled into the binary.
 There are a number of built-in plugins for common use-cases such as PostCSS compilation.

 ### Themes